sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 > **the primary medium for expressing UI state**.

-Nablla's attribute-first principle explicitly adopts this position.
+Sercrod's attribute-first principle explicitly adopts this position.

 ### 3.2 A one-way flow from attributes to DOM

 The DOM is a dynamic object representation of HTML as a tree structure.
 Attribute changes propagate to the node and, in principle, to its subtree.

-The Nablla type model explicitly defines this one-way flow:
+The Sercrod type model explicitly defines this one-way flow:

 > **scope values → attribute values → DOM node state**